BookingBug/dev.bookingbug.com/docs/rest-api/listing-events.md

 # Listing Events

 The REST API enables you to list bookable events and recurring events.
 This section of the guide will explain what is an event, event_chains and event group.

 ## Event group

 Events can be grouped together using event group (category).
 This method will list all the groups you have configured in your company.
-For example an event called "Pilates" can be categoried as "Fitness".
+For example an event called "Pilates" can be categorised as "Fitness".

 ### Parameters
 <table class="pure-table">